Omaha Marine recalled as hero who died while helping others - NewsBreak

 Omaha Marine recalled as hero who died while helping others

 OMAHA, Neb.
-(AP) – An Omaha Marine killed last month in Afghanistan was remembered as a hero who died while trying to help others.
-The Rev. Suzanne Howe spoke of Bible scriptures during the funeral Friday for Marine Cpl.
-Daegan Page.
-He was one of 13 U.S. service members killed Aug.
+(AP) — An Omaha Marine killed last month in Afghanistan was remembered at his funeral Friday as a hero who died while trying to help others.
+The Rev. Suzanne Howe recalled Bible scripture in describing the actions of Marine Cpl.
+Daegan Page, who was one of 13 U.S. service members killed Aug.
 26 in a suicide bombing at the Kabul airport.
-Howe said Jesus stood in the breach between good and evil, and that Page was killed as he “stood in that breach for as many of his fellow human beings as he could.”www.keloland.com
+The blast also killed at least 169 Afghans and came as people were desperately trying to board planes to leave amid the Taliban takeover of the country.www.registercitizen.com

 Comments / 0